-Exposing Students to Nonprofit, Public Sectors
+Exposing Students to Careers in the Nonprofit and Public Sectors

-June/August – 11-week job experience for interns takes place.
+June/August – 11-week job experience for interns takes place

 The program’s objectives include:

 - Increasing local organizations’ capacity to conduct important short-term projects

 - Providing a full time, paid internship opportunity ($12 per hour)

 - Providing meaningful career-related work experience

 - Stimulating interest in a career in the nonprofit or public sectors

 - Exposing interns to a broad range of nonprofit/public sector organizations, leaders, and partnerships, building their first-hand knowledge of the Greater Cleveland nonprofit community and public sector endeavors